megaFatXR/Flexy-Pics/README.md

 ###Link Files
 - `<link rel="stylesheet" href="css/flexypics.css"/>`
-- `<script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.1/jquery.min.js"></script>`
+- `<script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js"></script>`
 - `<script type="text/javascript" src="js/jquery.queryloader2.js"></script>`
 - `<script type="text/javascript" src="js/jquery.flexypics.js"></script>`

 ###The Markup
-- Copy the markup within the #flexGrid div of the template of your choice.
+- Copy the markup within the #flexyPics div of the template of your choice.
 - <strong>Its IMPORTANT to give HEIGHT and WIDTH attributes to the images.
 Change this attributes in the template to the ones of the images your using!</strong>

 ###Setup the Grid